← All posts

 What this means for you

 If you're choosing a professional headshot tool, don't evaluate on price or speed alone.
 Those are table stakes.
-Evaluate on what the tool was trained on.
+Evaluate on who built the tool.

-An AI tool trained on scraped internet photos will produce outputs that have all the failure modes of the internet's photography — dead eyes, bad lighting, forced expressions, wrong register.
-An AI tool trained on real studio photography — ours, specifically — will produce outputs that reflect what trained photographers have internalized about professional portraiture.
+A software team retrofitting open models will produce outputs that have all the failure modes of internet photography — dead eyes, bad lighting, forced expressions, wrong register.
+A tool built by photographers who actually run a headshot studio will produce outputs that reflect what trained photographers have internalized about professional portraiture.
 The difference is legible in the output.

 You can test it yourself.
 Upload ten selfies, generate a pack, and compare the results to the category average.
 If the lighting looks right, the expressions feel natural, and the register matches your industry, you'll know what you're looking at.